 Nexus: Cross-Border Center for Investigative Reporting

 NEXUS is a cross-border initiative using investigative journalism to counter Kremlin influence globally.
-The program supports journalists and civil society in exposing disinformation, coercion, and interference.
-During 2023-2024, IRI and Jinn ran workshops in four cities, training journalists from Central Asia, Mongolia, Africa, and the Balkans to investigate foreign influence.
-A second phase will launch in 2025-2026 to expand cross-regional collaboration.
+The programme supports journalists and civil society in exposing disinformation, coercion, and interference.
+During 2023–2024, IRI and JINN ran workshops in four cities, training journalists from Central Asia, Mongolia, Africa, and the Balkans to investigate foreign influence.
+A second phase will launch in 2025–2026 to expand cross-regional collaboration.

-The project Nexus.
-Cross-Border Center for Investigative Reporting aims to investigate and counter the Kremlin’s malign influence, including economic coercion, disinformation, cyber-attacks, interference in elections, and support of proxy conflicts.
-The project team of the International Republican Institute and the Berlin-based NGO Journalists in Need Network (jinn) provides training, mentorship, and finance support for media projects on awareness-raising campaigns, investigative reporting, media content production for media professionals, investigative reporters, and CSO representatives from Kazakhstan, Mongolia, the Sub-Saharan Africa and West Balkans.
+The project Nexus: Cross-Border Centre for Investigative Reporting aims to investigate and counter the Kremlin’s malign influence, including economic coercion, disinformation, cyber-attacks, election interference, and support of proxy conflicts.
+The International Republican Institute and the Berlin-based NGO Journalists in Need Network (JINN) provides training, mentorship, and finance support for media projects on awareness-raising campaigns, investigative reporting, media content production.
+The programme serves media professionals, investigative reporters, and CSO representatives from Kazakhstan, Mongolia, Sub-Saharan Africa, and the Western Balkans.

 Agenda

-Two-day in-person training for independent journalists, media representatives, and CSOs from Western Balkans on investigative reporting in cooperation with senior Bosnian, Russian, US, and German media professionals and investigative researchers.
+Two-day in-person training on investigative reporting for independent journalists, media representatives, and CSOs from the Western Balkans, in cooperation with senior Bosnian, Russian, US, and German media professionals and investigative researchers.

 Countering Foreign Malign Influence in Kazakhstan and Mongolia

-Two-day in-person training for independent journalists, media workers, and CSOs from Kazakhstan and Mongolia in cooperation with local and foreign media professionals and investigative researchers in Ulaanbaatar in April 2024.
+Two-day in-person training for independent journalists, media workers, and CSOs from Kazakhstan and Mongolia, held in Ulaanbaatar in April 2024 in cooperation with local and foreign media professionals and investigative researchers.
 The training covers strategies and case studies of the authoritarian malign influence in Kazakhstan and Mongolia and facilitates the development of media campaigns and cross-border investigative projects.
-The participants can pitch their individual and cooperation project concepts and be consulted on synergies within the Nexus cross-border network, mentorship, and financial support for the project implementation.
+Participants can pitch individual and collaborative project concepts and receive consultation on synergies within the Nexus cross-border network, mentorship, and financial support for implementation.

 Countering Foreign Malign Influence in the Sub-Saharan Africa

-The webinar covers strategies and case studies of the Kremlin’s malign influence in the Sub-Saharan Africa.
-It invites independent journalists, media representatives, and CSOs from the target regions to participate and pitch their domestic and cross-border media projects and campaigns.
+The webinar covers strategies and case studies of the Kremlin’s malign influence in Sub-Saharan Africa.
+Independent journalists, media representatives, and CSOs from the target regions are invited to participate and pitch their domestic and cross-border media projects and campaigns.

 Content Grants Application

-The Nexus project invites media professionals, investigative researchers, and CSO representatives from Kazakhstan, Mongolia, the Sub-Saharan Africa and West Balkans to apply their individual and cross-border project concepts for media content grants.
-The projects should focus on foreign malign influence in one or several target regions, including economic coercion, money laundering and corruption, disinformation, and election interference, support of proxy conflicts, etc.
+The NEXUS project invites media professionals, investigative researchers, and CSO representatives from Kazakhstan, Mongolia, Sub-Saharan Africa, and the Western Balkans to apply with individual and cross-border project concepts for media content grants.
+Projects should focus on foreign malign influence in one or more target regions, including economic coercion, money laundering and corruption, disinformation, election interference, and the support of proxy conflicts, among others.

-The selected media projects will be awarded from $1,000 to $10,000 each in micro-purchase contracts to develop a short-term independent media product that fills a demand in the regional media market.
-Illustrative examples of different types of media content may include but are not limited to, short audio products or videos, podcasts, social media posts, text articles for print and/or online media, and mini-documentaries.
+Selected media projects will be awarded between $1,000 and $10,000, each through micro-purchase contracts to develop a short-term independent media product that meets regional media needs.
+Illustrative examples include—but are not limited to—short audio or video products, podcasts, social media posts, text articles for print and/or online media, and mini-documentaries.

 Application deadlines